 The mutual funds available under this option are selected by Devenir LLC, a registered investment advisor and listed here.

-Schwab Self-Directed Brokerage Investment Account
+Schwab Health Savings Brokerage Account

-When your Base Investment Account balance exceeds $10,000, you have the option to activate a Schwab Self-Directed Brokerage Investment Account.
+When your Base Investment Account balance exceeds $10,000, you have the option to activate a Schwab Health Savings Brokerage Account.
 This account gives you access to more than 2,500 mutual funds from a variety of fund families, as well as stocks, bonds and other investments.
 The Schwab platform gives you access to mutual funds from various fund families, as well as planning tools to help you manage and analyze your investments.

 Investment account fees and reporting requirements

 Fees based on account type

 Funds in the Base Balance earn interest at rates set by Further.
 Members may leave all funds in the base account.

 Annual fees vary